turbot/steampipe-plugin-azure/docs/index.md

 # Azure + Steampipe

+[Steampipe](https://steampipe.io) is an open-source zero-ETL engine to instantly query cloud APIs using SQL.

 [Azure](https://azure.microsoft.com) provides on-demand cloud computing platforms and APIs to authenticated customers on a metered pay-as-you-go basis.

-[Steampipe](https://steampipe.io) is an open source CLI to instantly query cloud APIs using SQL.

 For example: